Ä¢¹½ÊÓÆµ

 Subiaco is a tiny town located in the state of Arkansas.
 With a population of 408 people and just one neighborhood, Subiaco is the 256th largest community in Arkansas.

-When you are in Subiaco, you'll notice that it is more blue-collar than most other communities in America.
-46.20% of Subiaco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Subiaco is a blue-collar town, with 46.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Subiaco is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Subiaco who work in healthcare (15.20%), office and administrative support (8.77%), and sales jobs (7.02%).

 Also of interest is that Subiaco has more people living here who work in computers and math than 95% of the places in the US.